 Copper Scotch Maple Bark

-I've always been a creative person - I am a graphic designer and enjoy working with colours, textures, detail and the selection of materials.
+I've always been a creative person - I am a graphic designer and enjoy working with colors, textures, detail and the selection of materials.
 I sketch out every fly in detail and to the size of the hook I will be using - it helps me pay attention to proportion and how each piece will be shaped or curved.
 In my mind, I am able to walk through the steps of tying and think about the process before I sit down at the vise.
 The sketches are an aspect of tying that greatly helped me to improve.
 I always had a sketch to compare actual proportions to.
 As I began to settle into tying, it was the Atlantic Salmon Fly that intrigued me and held my fascination.
-I tie many Classics and appreciate their beauty, balance and proportion, but also enjoy spreading my wings into the Creative Salmon Fly arena where I can experiment with some of the more exotic feathers.
+I tie many Classics and appreciate their beauty, balance and proportion, but also enjoy spreading my wings into the Creative Salmon Fly arena where I can experiment with some of the more exotic feathers and construction.

 My club members presented me with the 2015 "Most Improved Fly Dresser Award", a beautiful framed plate of Blacker Ghost Fly #2's, tied by club members.
 It was an honor and wonderful highlight of my first year of tying.